 Arizona Drunk Driving Breath Tests

-Police agencies across the state are cracking down on drunk driving, but as Arizona drunk driving lawyers, we know that there are some perpetrators who slip through the cracks.
+Police agencies across the state are cracking down on drunk driving, but as Arizona drunk driving accident victim lawyers, we know that there are some perpetrators who slip through the cracks.
 For the thousands who do get caught every year, they face severe penalties including loss of driver’s license, fines and jail time.
 We do our part to help victims of DUI crashes recover by working to obtain compensation they need for hospital bills, lost wages and more.

 Who is Issued a Breath Test?